jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

-Next we take all the text fragments, such as `"$liker likes this!"` and replace the interpolated variables `$liker` with their values.
-(Don't worry about where the `session` variable comes from just yet.
-We'll get to that.)
+Next we take all the text nodes, such as `"$liker likes this!"`, and replace the `$`-interpolated variables with their values.

 ``` julia
 [table